Paulo Sousa: Poland

-On 21 January 2021, Polish Football Association (PZPN) president Zbigniew Boniek announced Sousa as the head coach of the Poland national team; he replaced Jerzy Brzęczek, who was dismissed in spite of achieving qualification for Euro 2020.
+On 21 January 2021, Polish Football Association (PZPN) president Zbigniew Boniek announced Sousa as the head coach of the Poland national team; he replaced Jerzy Brzęczek, who was dismissed despite achieving qualification for Euro 2020.
 In his first match in charge, on 25 March, his side drew 3–3 against Hungary in the 2022 World Cup qualification.
-At the former tournament finals, and in spite of three goals from star forward Robert Lewandowski, they exited in the group stage; nonetheless, the manager was assured to remain on the job.
+At the former tournament finals, and despite three goals from star forward Robert Lewandowski, they exited in the group stage; nonetheless, the manager was assured to remain on the job.

 Sousa led Poland to second place in their World Cup qualification group, reaching the play-offs but failing to be seeded after losing the last match to Hungary 2–1.
 The loss caused significant financial losses for the PZPN and the manager was criticised for not fielding several key players, including Lewandowski.

 Sousa was allowed to leave on 29 December 2021, after agreeing to pay compensation.
+Following his departure, he was heavily criticised by Polish media and fans alike, one of the main accusations residing in the fact that he left to another employer when he was offered a better salary, in spite of having stated he would stay for years previously; because of this, he earned the nickname "Siwy Bajerant" (Grey Smooth Talker).

 Flamengo

-Hours after leaving the Polish national team, Sousa was announced as the new manager of Flamengo in the Campeonato Brasileiro Série A on a two-year contract.
+Hours after leaving the Poland national team, Sousa was announced as the new manager of Flamengo in the Campeonato Brasileiro Série A on a two-year contract.
 Having observed the first two games of the Campeonato Carioca season, he won 3–0 at home to Boavista on his debut on 2 February 2022; his team lost the final 3–1 on aggregate to rivals Fluminense.

 Sousa was dismissed on 9 June 2022, after a 1–0 loss to Red Bull Bragantino.

 Salernitana

 On 15 February 2023, Sousa returned to the Italian top division as the new head coach of Salernitana, replacing Davide Nicola.
+He achieved a 1–1 draw at neighbours and league leaders Napoli on 30 April, momentarily denying them a first Scudetto in 33 years; he was sent off in the final minutes while his team took their unbeaten run to nine games, eventually making it to ten and finally avoiding relegation as 15th.

+On 10 October 2023, following a negative start in the campaign, Sousa was dismissed.

+Shabab Al Ahli

+On 30 June 2024, Sousa was appointed at UAE Pro League club Shabab Al Ahli.
+He won four titles in his first season, including the national championship.